 Class attendance and active participation are critical in this class.
 You are expected to have read the assigned material prior to class.
 You should bring items posted on Blackboard that relate to the topic of the day.
-In the event of an activity that needs to be completed between classes, you will need to have those completed for class.
-We have 27 days of class each is worth 7 points toward your participation grade.
-Being unprepared or failure to participate appropriately will cause the loss of these points.
+Being unprepared or unwillingly to participate appropriately will result in a loss of points.

-ASSESSMENT / ASSIGNMENTS
+ASSESSMENT / ASSIGNMENTS 1000 TOTAL

-1000 TOTAL

-Classroom Management Plan Creating a Positive Learning Environment 400
+Classroom Management Plan 450

+Creating a Positive Learning Environment

+Field Experience Field Experience Observation 300

+Class participation 250